cacttus/BR2/project/devlog.md

 4. Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.
 	* WorldObject will be composited by other items and not inherited.
 5. Simplifying the UI to work with the UI design for this game.
 Updating UI performance.
 6. Move window update logic from AppRunner to GraphicsWindow so they can run async.
+7. Much of PhysicsManager must be moved to Scene, Object Creation.

+*2/16/2020*
+* Renamed BaseNode to SceneNode (could also be SceneGraphNode, but Scenenode is more compact).

+* II. part 2 Removal of Spec
+* Removing init() from the node classes to make node construction a simple new-ing of the class, also removing static create() method, likewise.
+* The goal here is to have a data segment for each node, instead of one data segment.
+This gives us the ability to clone variuos data segments instead of requiring the entire data segment to be cloned.

+*So here is a design dilemma of II.
+We want to do things such as, reference ONLY a mesh's vertex data.
+Or we want to reference ONLY this armature data.
+But to do that we need to separate the data classes into individual components.
+Yet, the problem is a lot of the data components are shared with NodeData.
+So it makes sense to inherit the data.
+We currently have a single NodeData that comprises all of the data for any node.
+The only option I can think of is to simply duplicate this node data across each respective node class in the hierarchy.
+This makes no sense either, since you're duplciating the inherited information (name, invbind..).

+*PhysicsData should be separate from ModelData.
+Physics will only involve colliders now.

+* We can have it like this:
+	all *Node data's inherit from NodeData'
+	MeshData is it's own respective class. no inheritance MaterialData is its own respective class, no inheritance.

+*2/15/2020*
+* Moved Model Rendering from PhysicsManager to Scene
+* Moved Physics node creation to Scene.
+* Removed BaseSpec, PhysicsSpec (part of (2))
+    * We must remove all BaseSpec inheritence, and replace it with a new class member.
+* By removing MeshData as a requirement for Meshnode, we create "empties" like most rendering engines, we can create an empty object without any mesh data.

 *2/14/2020*